m4thayus/glot-frontend/README.md

 2. A user, who knows the relevant language(s), can submit a translation for a pending text.
 3. A user, who knows the relevant language(s), can "upvote" or "downvote" a translation of a text.

-Once a translation reaches and arbitrary threshold of, in this case 3, cumulative positive (i.e "up") votes.
+Once a translation reaches an arbitrary threshold of, in this case 3, cumulative positive (i.e "up") votes.
 The translation and text are marked complete.

 To view a live version of this project go to [https://glot.conceptualsoup.blog/](https://glot.conceptualsoup.blog/).
 A basic demo user is provided with the below credentials: